Advanced Command Line Tutorial¶

 ls to show files in a list.

-lh itself is two letters so wouldn’t be a valid single flag).
+lh itself is two letters, it wouldn’t be a valid single-letter flag).

 # You can use these separately ls -l -h